Steady state diagram of interacting fermionic atoms coupled to dissipative cavities: Results

 Thus, we obtain that at large coupling strengths the imbalance decreases as $\langle\hat{\Delta}\rangle\!\propto\!g^{-1}$ and the photon number saturates at a value independent of the atoms-cavity coupling.

 We note that the result for spinful fermions obtained here differs from the one obtained for a Bose-Hubbard system in Ref.~\cite{BezvershenkoRosch2021}, where the photon number scales as $n(n\!+\!1)$ with the particle density.
 We observe in our results both the scaling of the temperature, $\beta\!\propto\!g^{-2}$, and the sublattice imbalance, $\langle\hat{\Delta}\rangle\! \propto\! g^{-1}$, as we increase the coupling strength (see orange dashed line in Fig.~\ref{fig:cuts_U8_gvar_delta8_Gamma1_and_U20_gvar_delta8_Gamma1}).
 The obtained dependence on $\varGamma$ also matches the results (see orange dashed line in Fig.~\ref{fig:cuts_U8_g8_delta2_Gammavar_and_U8_gvar_delta2_Gamma1}).
-The expressions in Eq.~(\ref{eq:imbalance_universal_scaling_U0}) and Eq.~(\ref{eq:imbalance_universal_scaling_Uinf}) are in stark contrast with the expectations from the $T\!=\!0$ MF approach.
+In Fig.~\ref{fig:cuts_U8_g8_delta2_Gammavar_and_U8_gvar_delta2_Gamma1} and Fig.~\ref{fig:density_plots_gvGamma_U8_delta6} one also sees clearly that for large values of the dissipation heating is induced in the atomic system.
+With increasing dissipation the effective temperature rises approximately as $k_B T\sim\varGamma^2$ as predicted in Eq.~(\ref{eq:beta_approx_large_dissipation}).
+Only the resonances described in Sec.~\ref{sec:many_body_cooling} lead to a strongly non-monotonic behavior.